Eldiias/eldiias/README.md

 # Hey there!
-I am passionate Data Scientist, interested in influential projects.
+I am Data Scientist, open for new career path.

-I have a passion for learning and sharing my knowledge with others.
-Hence, I am always ready to present my area of study in more details, just ping me on <a href="https://www.linkedin.com/in/edzhamankulov/" style="cursor:pointer;color:inherit;word-wrap:break-word;text-decoration:inherit"><span style="border-bottom:0.05em solid;border-color:rgba(55,53,47,0.4);opacity:0.7">LinkedIn</span></a>.
+My <a href="https://www.linkedin.com/in/edzhamankulov/" style="cursor:pointer;color:inherit;word-wrap:break-word;text-decoration:inherit"><span style="border-bottom:0.05em solid;border-color:rgba(55,53,47,0.4);opacity:0.7">LinkedIn</span></a> is up to date for the CV purposes.

+This page is pending some major updates to ensure the clean revision of my project repository.

 # Hall of Fame
 <a href="https://github.com/Eldiias/HallOfFame" style="cursor:pointer;color:inherit;word-wrap:break-word;text-decoration:inherit" class="notion-link-token notion-enable-hover"><span style="border-bottom:0.05em solid;border-color:rgba(55,53,47,0.4);opacity:0.7">In this repository</span></a> you can find a database of students that I had an honor to teach.
 They are split into 2 blocks according to their latest GitHub update.
 If you are looking for some juniors, please be welcome to take a look on their repositories and get in touch with them if you like their projects.
 # Demo Notebooks
 <a href="https://github.com/Eldiias/Demo-Notebooks" style="cursor:pointer;color:inherit;word-wrap:break-word;text-decoration:inherit" class="notion-link-token notion-enable-hover"><span style="border-bottom:0.05em solid;border-color:rgba(55,53,47,0.4);opacity:0.7">In this repository</span></a> you can find some articles covering the basic Python that were prepared for first weeks of Data Analytics bootcamp.
 I tried to accumulate some of the most interesting pieces of different topics and explain them on basic examples.
 Please feel free to contribute/star if you find them interesting or useful.
 I try to clean it up and update it from time to time.
-# Election Project
-As a socially oriented Data Scientist, I find it important to participate in MLSG (Machine Learning for Social Good) projects and being part of Open Data Science community helps me to learn and grow in this direction.
-Last year I was involved in a pet project of ODS that aims to provide a wider access and broad overview over Elections in Russian Federation.
-High rate of falsifications is a huge obstacle on a path to democracy and limited access to information can't help improve the situation.
-I quit the project after the main opposition leader was declared a foreign agent and convicted of his activities.

-# Some Stats
+# Some Stats (full time employment dropped all the scores)
 <div style="display: flex;">
 <div style="padding-top: 12px; padding-bottom: 12px; flex-grow: 0; flex-shrink: 0; width: calc((100% - 46px) * 0.5);">
 <div data-block-id="12fe6a77-431a-47e8-af94-8ec4d7011a75" class="notion-selectable notion-column-block" style="display: flex; flex-direction: column;">